jamiemccarthy/unreliable/README.md

   Post Delete All (0.2ms)  DELETE FROM "posts" WHERE "posts"."id" IN (SELECT "posts"."id" FROM "posts" ORDER BY RANDOM() LIMIT ?)  [["LIMIT", 5]]
 => 0
 ```

-## Future development

-When new minor versions of ActiveRecord or Ruby are released, I will update the Appraisals file and run `bundle exec appraisal update` as well as the install, and update the matrix in the ci.yml workflow.
-There will be a patch-level release for these changes, even if no `unreliable` code changes are required.

 ## Ordering trivia